-Payment Mandates
+Payment Mandates in Term Insurance

 What is a Payment Mandate in Term Life Insurance?

 A Payment Mandate is a contract which says that you approve auto-debits from your bank towards your premium payment regularly.
-These are a useful way to make sure that you pay your premiums fully, and on time so that your loved ones benefit from the amount.
+These are useful ways to make sure that you pay your premiums fully and on time so that your loved ones benefit from the amount.
 Since a Term Plan is for a set period of time, you will need to pay your premiums on time within this term.
 In general, you pay your premiums on a yearly basis, although this frequency depends on your policy and insurance company.
-When you set up a Payment Mandate, you are allowing your insurance company to debit your premium payments from your bank.
-It is a legally binding document, so be sure you read it carefully and understand the terms and conditions underlined in it.

-What are the types of Term Life Insurance payment modes?
+What are the Types of Term Life Insurance Payment Modes?

 When you set up auto-payment for your insurance plan, you never have to miss a premium payment again!
 Usually, these are the main types of premium mandates.